Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping: Numerical Results and Discussion

-Figure~\ref{f3} illustrates the variation of the SKR as a function of the transmission distance between Alice and Bob under four eavesdropping scenarios: localized eavesdropping on the direct channel $\mathbf{H}_\text{d}$, the Alice–RIS channel $\mathbf{H}_\text{t}$, the RIS–Bob channel $\mathbf{H}_\text{r}$, and global eavesdropping through effective channel purification corresponding to the overall channel $\mathbf{H}$.
-The results are presented for $N_T = N_R = 8, 16, 32,$ and $64$, with a fixed number of RIS reflecting elements $K = 64$.
-It is observed that the SKR exhibits a similar performance trend across all four eavesdropping scenarios.
+Figure~\ref{f3} illustrates the variation in the SKR with the transmission distance between Alice and Bob across six access-constrained eavesdropping scenarios.
+Specifically, Figures~\ref{fig;3a}-\ref{fig;3c} correspond to the single-segment access cases $\mathcal{A}_E=\{\{d\},\{t\}, \{r\}\}$, respectively, whereas Figures~\ref{fig;3d}-\ref{fig;3f} present the pairwise access cases $\mathcal{A}_E=\{\{d,t\}, \{d,r\}, \{t,r\}\}$.
+It is observed that the SKR exhibits a similar performance trend across all six eavesdropping access sets.
 In these cases, the SKR decreases monotonically with increasing transmission distance due to path loss.
 However, a significant improvement in SKR is achieved as the MIMO configuration increases.
-This improvement can be attributed to the enhanced spatial degrees of freedom and array gain provided by larger MIMO configurations, which strengthen the legitimate channel and improve the achievable secure transmission range.
-Among the localized eavesdropping scenarios, it is observed that the case, where Eve controls the Alice–RIS channel $\mathbf{H}_\text{t}$, results in relatively lower SKR compared to the cases where Eve controls the direct channel $\mathbf{H}_\text{d}$ or the RIS–Bob channel $\mathbf{H}_\text{r}$.
-This behavior arises because compromising the Alice–RIS link affects the signal before RIS reflection and beamforming gain can be fully exploited, thereby degrading the overall effective channel between Alice and Bob.
-Furthermore, the SKR values obtained under the localized eavesdropping scenarios are considerably higher than those reported under the global eavesdropping model in \cite{sushilwcnc2026}, where Eve is assumed to have access to the purification of the overall channel.
-This comparison shows that restricting the eavesdropper's access to specific channel segments yields a substantial improvement in SKR for RIS-assisted THz MIMO CV-QKD systems.
-Additionally, it is observed that the RIS phase configuration obtained using the proposed particle swarm optimization (PSO) algorithm consistently outperforms random phase configurations across all considered MIMO configurations and eavesdropping scenarios.
+This improvement can be attributed to the increased spatial degrees of freedom and array gain provided by larger MIMO configurations, which strengthen the legitimate channel and extend the achievable secure transmission range.
+Moreover, the optimized RIS configuration obtained using the proposed PSO algorithm consistently outperforms both the random RIS configuration and the conventional non-RIS system across all considered eavesdropping scenarios, demonstrating the effectiveness of jointly optimizing the RIS phase shifts.